Introduction

 Fire is a chemical reaction; human behavior (a collection of countless, organized chemical reactions) can be seen as "caustic" on the environment as the person succeeds in doing what it wants to do, rearranging things to better suit his or her needs.
 Our behavior towards our environment is often, like fire, irreversible.
 Just look at a strip-mined hillside sometime - after the fact.

 It's not just the face and eyes which correspond to a burning existence in this flame analogy; the entire body is like some incredibly complex, individual welding furnace walking around!
-Our skin holds us together in individually-shaped bundles, as the fireous heat inside travels around in a functionally organized network of pathways, ducts, intersections, mergings, etc, much like our veins, tendons, bones, joints and such do - creating and organizing the internal structure.
+Our skin holds us together in individually-shaped bundles, as the fireous heat inside travels around in a functionally organized network of pathways, ducts, intersections, mergings, etc, much like our veins, tendons, bones, joints and such do - creating and organizing an internal structure.
 [Author Note: ...and yes, you're right by the way.
 There is no word, "fireous" ...officially!]

 Furthermore, we see the establishing of certain frequent mixture capabilities (ie, to assist living in a particular culture, or preparing to manifest specific emotions a lot, like calmness), or other such functional structures will occur, represented by things like the learning and use of the local language, which slowly forms and firms up during maturation.
 The experiencing I then directs the application of its energy to the environment.